scottgallant/xaprb-src/content/blog/2015/06/05/maximize-productivity-in-three-easy-steps.md

 thinking about it, then the only thing remaining is to ensure that no one but you owns your morning time.

-You need to take ownership and control of your schedule so others don't do it for you.
+You need to take ownership and control of your schedule or others will do it for you.

 ### In Conclusion